cerplot/luigi/README.rst

 ----------

 The purpose of Luigi is to address all the plumbing typically associated with long-running batch processes.
-You want to chain many tasks, automate them, and failures *will* happen.
-These tasks can be anything, but are typically long running things like
+You want to chain many steps, automate them, and failures *will* happen.
+These steps can be anything, but are typically long running things like
 `Hadoop <http://hadoop.apache.org/>`_ jobs, dumping data to/from
 databases, running machine learning algorithms, or anything else.